marekmaskarinec/umboxs/static/docs/user/guides/02-getting-started.md

 cd hello
 ```

-Now you can use UmBox's init functionality to create a new package.
+Now you can use UmBox's init functionality to create a new box.

 ```
 umbox init umka